-"All of us in leadership have to find ways in which we can recreate a common space on the internet," he told BBC Radio 4’s Today show.
+"All of us in leadership have to find ways in which we can create a common space on the internet," he told BBC Radio 4’s Today show.
 “One of the dangers of the internet is that people can have entirely different realities.
 They can be cocooned in information that reinforces their current biases,” he added.

-"The question has to do with how do we harness this technology in a way that allows a multiplicity of voices, allows a diversity of views, but doesn't lead to a Balkanisation of society and allows ways of finding common ground," he added.
+"The question has to do with how do we harness this technology in a way that allows a multiplicity of voices, allows a diversity of views, but doesn't lead to a Balkanization of society and allows ways of finding common ground," he added.

-"On the internet everything is simplified,” he said.
+"On the internet, everything is simplified,” he said.
 “When you meet people face to face, it turns out that people are complicated."

 On leaving the Oval Office after eight years, Obama said he had "concerns about how the country moves forward but, you know, overall there was serenity there."
 He did not take the opportunity to directly criticize his successor, despite Trump continuing to voice his condemnation of Obama from the White House.

-Harry, guest editing the show, has become friends with the Obamas in recent years through his work with the Invictus games, a sporting event for wounded or injured veterans.
+Harry, guest-editing the show, has become friends with the Obamas in recent years through his work with the Invictus games, a sporting event for wounded or injured veterans.

-A report earlier this week suggested the Prince wants to invite the Obamas to his London wedding to Meghan Markle next year, however the British government is concerned such a move would upset Trump.
+A report earlier this week suggested the prince wants to invite the Obamas to his London wedding to Meghan Markle next year.
+However, the British government is concerned such a move would upset Trump.

 Listen to the full interview here .